 Whatever note taking or recording format works for you — do it.
-You want to take home as clear a memory of each discussion as possible.
+You want to have as clear of a memory of each discussion as possible.

 THE LAST FEW MINUTES OF THE REVIEW

-It is okay to ask the reviewer for their card.
-It’s a good idea to take pictures of any cards you get with your phone in case you misplace them.
+It is okay to ask the reviewer for their email.
 Remember that the Colorado Photographic Arts Center does not give out reviewer contact information.